yuniel-reyes/CV-Project/README.md

 3. A section to add practical experience (company name, position title, main tasks of your jobs, date from and until when you worked for that company)

+## Discovering

+How to show colors when printing on the web?
+Cna I add event inside JXS elements